 A bourbon highball is a drink made from ginger ale and bourbon, usually with a twist of lemon.
-This version is a little more sophisticated and much sharper, making it perfect a perfect cocktail hour drink.
+This version is a little more sophisticated and much sharper, making it a perfect cocktail hour drink.
 Using homemade ginger syrup instead of ginger ale gives the drink a spicy bite that can only come from fresh ginger.

 The syrup is easy to make, and will make your house smell phenomenal.
 I would certainly never tell you to limit this drink to the fall season, but it’s an absolutely perfect fall drink nonetheless.
 Try garnishing with a pear or apple slice to make it even more festive!